-Output channel Counter,
+Output channel Counterx

 Every counter has an assigned output channel.
-For each counter you can specify the behavior of the counter output via the parametrization with 'Characteristics of the output' and 'Pulse duration'. $\mbox{\colored}$ Chap.
-5.6.4.3 'Counter' page 131
+For each counter you can specify the behavior of the counter output via the parametrization with 'Characteristics of the output' and 'Pulse duration'.
+S Chap.
+5.6.4.3 'Counter' page 139

-In the Siemens SIMATIC Manager the following steps should be executed:

-- 1. Perform a hardware configuration for the CPU.
-Shape 4.5 'Hardware configuration CPU' page 69 - 2.
-Double-click the counter sub module of the CPU CPU 314C-2 PN/DP (314-6EH04-0AB0 V3.3). - ⇒ The dialog 'Properties' is opened. - 3.
-As soon as you select the operating mode for the corresponding channel, a dialog box with default values for this counter mode is created and shown. - 4.
-Perform the required parameter settings. - 5. ▶ Safe your project with 'Station → Safe and compile'. - 6.
-Transfer your project to your CPU.

-- The SFB 47 should cyclically be called (e.g. OB 1) for controlling the counter functions. - The SFB is to be called with the corresponding instance DB.
-Here the parameters of the SFB are stored. - Among others the SFB 47 contains a request interface.
-Hereby you get read and write access to the registers of the appropriate counter. - So that a new job may be executed, the previous job must have be finished with JOB_DONE = TRUE. - Per channel you may call the SFB in each case with the same instance DB, since the data necessary for the internal operational are stored here. - Writing accesses to outputs of the instance DB is not permissible. - Starting, stopping and interrupting a count function of Counter 0 to Counter 2 exclusively happens via the SW gate by setting the SW gate of the SFB 47.
+5.6.3 Proceeding Hardware configuration In the Siemens SIMATIC Manager the following steps should be executed: 1.
+Perform a hardware configuration for the CPU.
+Schap.
+4.5 'Hardware configura- tion - CPU' page 77 2.
+Double-click the counter sub module of the CPU CPU 314C-2 PN/DP (314-6EH04-0AB0 V3.3). ⇒ The dialog 'Properties' is opened.
+3. As soon as you select the operating mode for the corresponding channel, a dialog box with default values for this counter mode is created and shown.
+4. Perform the required parameter settings.
+5. ▶ Safe your project with 'Station → Safe and compile'.
+6. Transfer your project to your CPU.
+User program The SFB 47 should cyclically be called (e.g. OB 1) for controlling the counter functions.
+The SFB is to be called with the corresponding instance DB.
+Here the parameters of the SFB are stored.
+Among others the SFB 47 contains a request interface.
+Hereby you get read and write access to the registers of the appropriate counter.
+So that a new job may be executed, the previous job must have be finished with JOB_DONE = TRUE.
+Per channel you may call the SFB in each case with the same instance DB, since the data necessary for the internal operational are stored here.
+Writing accesses to outputs of the instance DB is not permissible.
+Starting, stopping and interrupting a count function of Counter 0 to Counter 2 exclusively happens via the SW gate by setting the SW gate of the SFB 47.
 You can also activate input 'Gate 3' via the parametrization for Counter 3.

-More information about the usage of this block may be found in the manual "VIPA SPEED7 Operation List".
+More information about the usage of this block may be found in the manual "SPEED7 Operation List".